elenamorton/cli-tic-tac-toe/README.md

 I'd like to see the options available

 As a user
-So as I can make a choices
+So as I can make a choice the computer play level
-I'd like to be able to select the computer play level
+I'd like to be able to select it
 ```